“The wound is where the light enters you.”

 While most forms of licensed therapy are effective and legitimately worthwhile, efficacy studies have shown that psychoanalysis leads to lasting change, as compared short term behavioral models, which may require consistent tuneups (TADS, 2012).

-From my point of view, psychoanalysis is wholly transformative.
+From my point of view, psychoanalysis is wholly transformative, and the good news is it’s never too late to change.
+The bad news is that it hurts to grow.
 The insights to be found and perspective to be gained by investing in this process will continue to evolve with you for the rest of your life.

 DSC02437.jpg